dmitoiu/dmitoiu/README.md

 cryptography, machine learning, database administration and engineering in general.
 I also do [graphics](https://github.com/dmitoiu/Limbaje-De-Programare-Footage) as the animation above.

-I help companies with API development and software engineering in the European Union and Worldwide.
+I help companies with API development and software engineering in the European Union.
 In the past I have enjoyed collaborating with Machine Learning Engineers and Data Scientists to help put their Experiments into Production.